-My mother plant grow chamber has an oscillating fan.
-It is a little cold; is there anything else I need?
+I have started a mother plant grow chamber and I have an oscillating fan as an intake and a small exhaust fan.
+It is a little cold; is there anything else I need in my set-up?

 As the days get warmer, you’re likely to see an increase in your cooling needs, so the thermostat is really the better option—otherwise, you’ll constantly be adjusting the timer to compensate for outdoor temperatures.
 In fact, depending on the climate where you live and the wattage in your mother chamber (remember, wattage = heat), you might find that additional cooling is needed.

 - Does it matter if a humidifier is warm or cool mist?

 - I stressed my plants too much and now they are full of seed sacs.
 Will my buds be any good?

 - What’s the correct water temperature when watering my plants?